aireilly/openshift-mkdocs/docs/scalability_and_performance/ztp-deploying-disconnected.md

 To roll out the changes, create one or more `ClusterGroupUpgrade` CRs as detailed in the TALM documentation.
 The CR must contain the list of `Non-Compliant` policies that you want to push out to the spoke clusters as well as a list or selector of which clusters should be included in the update.

--   For information about creating `ClusterGroupUpgrade` CRs, see [About the auto-created ClusterGroupUpgrade CR for ZTP](../scalability_and_performance/ztp-deploying-disconnected.xml#talo-precache-autocreated-cgu-for-ztp_ztp-deploying-disconnected).
+-   For information about creating `ClusterGroupUpgrade` CRs, see [About the auto-created ClusterGroupUpgrade CR for ZTP](../scalability_and_performance/ztp-deploying-disconnected/#talo-precache-autocreated-cgu-for-ztp_ztp-deploying-disconnected).

 ## Manually install a single managed cluster

 This procedure tells you how to manually create and deploy a single managed cluster.
 If you are creating multiple clusters, perhaps hundreds, use the `SiteConfig` method described in “Creating ZTP custom resources for multiple managed clusters”.

+**Prerequisites**

 -   Enable the Assisted Installer service.